hassio-addons/addon-lutron-cert/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

 1. Search for the “Lutron Certificate” add-on in the Hass.io 166 add-on store and install it.